tanersener/react-native-ffmpeg/README.md

 #### 2.3 Packages

 Installation of `react-native-ffmpeg` using instructions in `2.1` and `2.2` enables the default package, which is based on `https` package.
 It is possible to enable other installed packages using the following steps.

 ##### 2.3.1 Android

-- Edit `android/settings.gradle` file and modify `projectDir` for `react-native-ffmpeg` by appending package name at the end of the path.
+- Edit `android/build.gradle` file and define package name in `ext.reactNativeFFmpegPackage` variable.

     ```
-    project(':react-native-ffmpeg').projectDir = new File(rootProject.projectDir, '../node_modules/react-native-ffmpeg/android/<package name>')
+    ext {
+        reactNativeFFmpegPackage = "<package name>"
+    }

     ```

 ##### 2.3.2 IOS

-- Edit `ios/Podfile` file and modify `podspec` path for `react-native-ffmpeg` by appending package name at the end of the name.
+- Edit `ios/Podfile` file and add package name as `subspec`.
 After that run `pod install` again.

     ```
-    pod 'react-native-ffmpeg-<package name>', :podspec => '../node_modules/react-native-ffmpeg/ios/react-native-ffmpeg-<package name>.podspec'
+    pod 'react-native-ffmpeg/<package name>', :podspec => '../node_modules/react-native-ffmpeg/ios/react-native-ffmpeg.podspec'
     ```

 ### 3. Using